bentman/datadog-fun/Project_Details.md

   ```powershell
   .\Deploy-DatadogConfigs.ps1
   ```
-- Optional: import `*_monitor.json` per role into Datadog as monitors.
+- Optional: import `dashboards/monitor-*.json` into Datadog as monitors.
 - Dashboards/widgets and conf.d are aligned to work out-of-the-box.

 ## Prerequisites